KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 12. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 13. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).
+15. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-Fuel by fewieden](https://github.com/fewieden/MMM-Fuel)